Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 You can also define standalone styles to be used in special items.
 Styles can be passed into the `options` parameter of the item, and if an item receives a style, it should use the style instead of the theme.

 3- Rendering steps: the UI comes with functions for all basic drawing functions in TIC-80 (rect, spr, print, etc), but you can also add your own.
-You can check out tiny_imui_extensions.lua for some examples.
+You can check out `tickle_extensions.lua` for some examples.
 To add a rendering step, you call `ui.add_render_step(func_name, render_step_func, render_func)`.

 ```lua
 -- define the function that will actually draw something: